Indiana coronavirus updates: CDC map shows 50 Indiana counties at 'high risk' of spreading COVID-19

 Initially, each U.S. household could make only one order of the rapid antigen tests.
 The Biden administration later announced a second and then third round of orders were available, totaling up to 16 tests per household.

-However, that program is coming to an end — at least for now.
+However, that program has come to an end — at least for now.

 "Ordering through this program will be suspended on Friday, September 2 because Congress hasn’t provided additional funding to replenish the nation’s stockpile of tests," an alert on the website said starting Friday.